MarkTiedemann/mtff/README.md

 ```
 ~ trailing_spaces
-  en: Will be cut off automatically.
+  en: Are forbidden.
 ```

 ```
 ~ but_i_need_trailing_spaces
   en: In this case, end the line with a caret: ^

 !
-Now, the above line ends with two spaces.
+Now, the above line ends with a single space.
 ```

 ```